Filmfare Award for Best Actor – Tamil

-The Filmfare Best Actor Award is given by the Filmfare as part of its annual Filmfare Awards South for Tamil film lead actors.
+The Filmfare Award for Best Actor – Tamil is given by the Filmfare as part of its annual Filmfare Awards South for Tamil film lead actors.
 The Filmfare Awards South Awards were extended to "Best Actor" in 1972.
-The year indicates the year of release of the film.

 Superlatives

 Kamal Haasan (top) has the record of 11 wins and most nominations with 35 in this category and Suriya (bottom) has 14 Nominations and has won the award three times.